marcornc/code-campus-nextjs/README.md

 ### Add mongo uri

-Create a .env file with your mongo db uri
+Create a .env file with your mongo db uri.<br />
 In the project, you can find a sample.env with an example

 ## License